ayeo/temperature/README.md

 ```

 ### Custom formatter
-As default formatter is build by your locale settings
+As default formatter is build by your locale settings.
+You can adjust it to your needs.
 ```
 use Temperature\Formatter\StandardFormatter;

 $formatter = new StandardFormatter();
 $formatter->setDecimalSeperator(",");
 $formatter->setPrecision(2);